epfl-ada/ada-2024-project-insightmasters24/docs/index.md

 - _A neglected observation?_ \* You might be wondering : these students did not comment about the recurrent age feature!
 Minus one !
 Well, they did, but this feature truly becomes interesting when coupled to other features such as gender.
 This will be further developed in the next chapter, so stay with me !

-# The evolution of Gender representation in the movie industry across time
+# The evolution of Gender representation in the movie industry across time {#gender-representation}

 We have just studied the driving factors that influence the most movie revenue during specific time frames.
 I hope that this first analysis gave you more insights about how the movie industry is shaped by shifts in societal trends and the desire of the public to see some communities and movie genres represented over time.